Chubb runs for 130, Browns hold off winless Lions 13-10

 Lions: Starting G Halapoulivaati Vaitai went out with a concussion in the second quarter. … Da’Shawn Hand (groin) got hurt in the third quarter. … Center Evan Brown left for several plays with an unspecified injury.

-Browns: Landry appeared to aggravate the left knee injury that landed him on injured reserve. … LB Jeremiah Owusu-Koramoah went out in the second half with a leg injury that went unannounced by the team.
+Browns: Landry appeared to aggravate the left knee injury that landed him on injured reserve. … LB Jeremiah Owusu-Koramoah went out in the second half with an ankle injury.

 UP NEXT